labrat97/SfMLearner-Docker/README.md

 <img src='misc/cityscapes_sample_results.gif' width=320>

 ## Prerequisites
-This codebase was developed and tested with Tensorflow 1.0, CUDA 8.0 and Ubuntu 16.04.
+This codebase was developed and tested with tensorflow-2, tf_slim, numpy, matplotlib, scipy, and PIL.
+To quickly use the required environment, use [conda](anaconda.com) and the file found in `conda/environment.yml`.

 ## Running the single-view depth demo
 We provide the demo code for running our single-view depth prediction model.
 First, download the pre-trained model by running the following